Lyon

 Vienne, France

-• Aix-les-Bains: Aix-les-bains is located on Lake Bourget in the area north of Chambéry.
+In the area north of Chambéry lies Aix-les-bains on Lake Bourget.
 The city is a fashionable spa town with a very idyllic atmosphere and a historical touch.
-There are preserved parts from the city’s Roman times and also newer sights.
+The town is very beautiful by the lake, and it is worth taking a walk along the promenade.

 Grenoble, France